 We review information about the facility’s operations and evaluate project impacts on migratory fish and their habitat.
 We can require improved fish passage to ensure the safe, timely, and effective upstream and downstream passage of migrating fish, and recommend conditions to the license that will protect or improve habitat and fish populations.

 After a license is issued, we work closely with the hydropower companies to monitor the progress of fish migration at these facilities.

 With the input, expertise, and support of our partners, we have conducted more than 600 fish migration projects, including dam removals and hydropower facility updates.
 Together, these projects have opened almost 6,000 miles of rivers and streams for fish migration.

 Economics of Fish Passage

 Fishing is an important economic sector in the United States.
-Commercial and recreational fishing industries support 1.62 million jobs, and the U.S. economy generates $208 billion in sales from U.S. businesses in the commercial and recreational fishing industries.
+In 2017, commercial and recreational fishing industries supported 1.74 million jobs, and the U.S. economy generated $244.1 billion in sales from U.S. businesses in the commercial and recreational fishing industries.
 Many migratory fish, such as shad and river herring, are food for valuable commercial and recreational species, including striped bass and cod.
 When barriers block their migration, populations of these important migratory fish can decline, which can affect local economies and fishing opportunities supported by these species.
 Our efforts to improve fish passage can help these populations recover.
 Read more about how our economy depends on rivers.